animal-tree/Writing-stuff/Stuff38-Something-From-Nothing.md

 ---

 We thus obtain a directed Hamiltonian circuit (potentially expanding in real-time) with nodes and edges that may be defined as non-deterministic and/or non-stationary, whose grammatical "word" is chosen by the deducer.

+---

+Hypothetically, how far can we get without axioms?

+Well, a hidden axiom contained in the definition of definition is the existence of all definitions.
+Any definition, given any pair of hypothetics $A, B$, $A \coloneqq B$ "exists" (is true).

+From that we can derive a variable $\emptyset = (A \coloneqq B)$, and its definition equivalents:

+$\emptyset = \emptyset_K \vert K \subseteq \mathbb{N}$.

+So this together with Axiom 2 suffices to obtain $\Omega$.
+Then we can ask "what is definition?"
+Perhaps there is a set of all possible definitions.
+Each equivalent can be regarded a unique number on the natural number scale $\mathbb{N}$ and each non-equivalent given its own dimension of equivalents $\mathbb{N}^\mathbb{N}$.
+We thus obtain the natural numbers and vector spaces.
+The way they relate to each other is by implication with respect to each dimension: some order, for example:

+$1 \rightarrow_1 2 \rightarrow_1 3 \rightarrow_1 \cdots$

+with some connecting universal node $0 \coloneqq i \forall i \in \mathbb{N}$ to complete the Hamiltonian circuit.

+Instead, we could discard causality and Axiom 2.

+Instead, let's define existence as a recursive function.
+Its input is any definition, chosen by a deducer, and its output is the existence of that definition paired with a recursion to a new application of itself to a new definition.

+$\exists(\emptyset_i) = (\exists\emptyset_i, \exists(\emptyset_j))$,

+Thus creating a limited set of definitions at each recursive step $n$, not easily denoted in the expressivity of recursive functional form.
+We can denote that $n\text{th}$ recursive step set of existence, and perhaps each source and sink to each existence, as $\Omega^{(n)}$ PERHAPS allowing us to derive a universe from nothing but definition and the axiom that this existence function, as described, exists.